Why you should visit Bol (Brač Island, Croatia)

 See my post on Hiking Vidova Gora for more.

 We’ve lived in Croatia about 11 months now as I write this.
 I have an admission: we’re not fans of Croatian wines or of Plavac Mali (the main red grape varietal grown in Croatia).
 I’ll write more about that sometime.

 But we never give up when it comes to wine.
 We decided to go for wine tasting at Stina Winery, a large building along Bol’s waterfront.
-We went for the “small label” wine tasting which featured a white, a rosé, and a red for 75 kuna (about $15 CAD, or $12 US).
+We went for the “small label” wine tasting which featured a white, a rosé, and a red for about 15 Euros.
 The white and rosé were fantastic and I was looking forward to the red.
 Our server introduced it honestly “I think this wine is shit.
 I don’t like it”.
 I tasted it and it was disappointing.
 We started talking about wines and I told him my feelings about Croatian wines.
 He said “come inside”.
 We went into the winery (beautiful interior) and sat at the bar where he proceeded to give us samplings of Stina’s different wines.
 Great server.
 While we didn’t love each wine we liked the complexity of Stina’s wines (their wines are not strictly Plavac Mali, some of their wines include a mix of Shiraz and Zinfandel) and ended up buying 3 bottles to take home: 2 bottles of red (the Plavac Mali Majstor and the Tribidrag, a varietal of Zinfandel) and the rosé bottle of Stina Opol.
 Excellent wines*.

 In short, it’s been our best wine experience in Croatia and we really enjoyed it as well as the great service.
 The wine tasting is of good value and I personally think you can’t leave Bol without trying out some of Stina’s wines.